 For a UE configured with a CSI-ReportConfig with the higher layer parameter eventType-r19 set to ‘event7’, UE shall perform L1-RSRP measurement based on L1-RSRP measurement period of the beams in active TCI state list and new beams.

-If the newBeamResourceSet-r19 is based on SSB, and if the SS/PBCH block that is QCLed with the reference signal corresponding to the activated TCI states with the highest valueOfQ-r19 is also based on SSB:
+As defined in clause 5.2.1.5.4 TS 38.214 [26], if newBeamResourceSet is a CSI-SSB-ResourceSet:

 the L1-RSRP measurement period of each beam of activated TCI states refers to TL1-RSRP_Measurement_Period_SSB as specified in table 9.5.4.1-1 or 9.5.4.1-2 assuming TReport. = 0, and TSSB is the periodicity of the SSB-Index of the reference signal in the activated TCI states or the SS/PBCH block which is QCLed with the reference signal in the activated TCI states.